zkemail/ether-email-auth/packages/contracts/README.md

 ## Emergency Response

-For information on how to handle emergency situations and upgrade contracts, please refer to our [Emergency Response Guide](../../docs/emergency.md).
+For information on how upgrade contracts for handling emergency situations, please refer to our [Upgrading Contracts](../../docs/upgrade.md).